Sign Power of Attorney Online — Fast, Private, Legally Valid

 - eIDAS Regulation (European Union): Under eIDAS, a simple electronic signature cannot be denied legal effect solely because it is electronic.
 POA documents signed electronically are generally valid across EU member states, though specific requirements vary by country and the type of authority being granted.

 - Important note: Because POA documents grant significant legal authority, we strongly recommend consulting an attorney in your jurisdiction to confirm that an electronically signed POA meets all local requirements.
-Notarization or witness requirements may apply depending on your state or country.

 Types of Power of Attorney Documents